-The QPM score program is a target-based system that rewards each practice for meeting specific target-based thresholds among the quality measures.
+The QPM score program is a target-based system that rewards a qualifying practice for meeting specific target-based thresholds among each of the quality measures in the program.
 For example, cancer screenings, diabetic care, and statin therapy for adult practices and well visits and vaccinations for pediatric practices.